TheMustafiz10/FloodAid-Network/README.md

 # FloodAid Network

-A project where one can donate cryptocurrencies and the fundraiser and collect cryptocurrencies.
+Developed a Decentralized Application (DApp) project where one can donate cryptocurrencies and the fundraiser can collect funds using cryptocurrencies.
+Built smart contract functionality and integrated it with a web interface using tools like Truffle, Ganache, and MetaMask for testing and transactions.
+Implemented secure and transparent fund management leveraging Blockchain technology.
 ## Prerequisite

 * Make sure you have `truffle` and `ganache` installed in your machine.